masa08/flutter_with_ddd/english_text.md

 ## Today's topic
 So, Today's topic is flutter with DDD.
 I started learning about flutter and DDD two month ago.
-Today, I would like to share my knowledge with you.
+I'm just begineer , but I would like to share my knowledge with you.

+I did a demo a while ago and I found that I didn't have enough time, so I'll go quickly first part.

 ## What's Flutter
 At first, What is flutter.